The Source Platform & Infrastructure

 Navigating a Smooth Transition to Agile Planning

-Streamline your software development with Agile planning for enhanced collaboration, more efficient processes, and comprehensive reporting.
+Streamline your software development projects with Agile planning for enhanced collaboration, more efficient processes, and comprehensive reporting.

-• Government agencies: Agile planning is a critical component of the Authorization to Operate (ATO) (FedRAMP) journey in federal entities, which is a process used to evaluate new products and manage risk.
+• Government agencies: The Agile methodology is a critical component of the Authorization to Operate (ATO) (FedRAMP) journey in federal entities, which is a process used to evaluate new products and manage risk.

-• Financial services: Agile supports this heavily regulated industry by breaking down large compliance projects into manageable issues, helping teams identify vulnerabilities earlier in the development cycle.
+• Financial services: Agile teams support this heavily regulated industry by breaking down large compliance projects into individual tasks, helping teams identify vulnerabilities earlier in development cycles.

-• Technology: An Agile approach helps tech companies quickly adapt in a fast-paced industry, enabling development teams to build secure software faster.
+• Technology: A flexible approach helps tech companies quickly adapt in a fast-paced industry, enabling project teams to build secure software faster and achieve their business goals.

 However, traditional Agile platforms, such as Jira, are limited to project and issue management and are not fully integrated into the software development lifecycle (SDLC).
-The unconnected tools can lead to a variety of challenges, such as a complex toolchain, technical debt, excessive onboarding time, and a lack of visibility across teams.
+These unconnected project management tools can lead to a variety of challenges, such as a complex toolchain, technical debt, excessive onboarding time, and a lack of visibility across Agile teams.

 GitLab's 2024 Global DevSecOps Report, a survey of over 5,000 DevSecOps professionals, revealed that: